T R I P T I

 "Just because this is college doesn't mean you can come and go anytime you wish, especially not in my class"

 "Yes, sir.
-I'm sorry" I said quickly, my cheeks heating up.
+I'm sorry" I said quickly.

 Great start, Tripti.
 Late and lying, your first impression couldn't get any better.